njbca/OptiPlant/docs/src/usage.md

 In this example, the solar/wind power profiles included in the Flux excel sheet are extracted from the [CorRES tool](https://corres.windenergy.dtu.dk/) (for wind profiles), and from [renewables.ninja website](https://www.renewables.ninja/) (for solar profiles).

+!!! warning
-It is important that the **Subsets** of the profile technologies matches with the ones from the *Data_base_case* data sheet.
+        It is important that the **Subsets** of the profile technologies matches with the ones from the *Data\_base\_case* data sheet.
 So each profile will be associated to the correct power generation technologies.

-Having technologies in the *Data_base_case* data sheet not associated to a specific profile will lead to an error.
+        Having technologies in the *Data\_base\_case* data sheet not associated to a specific profile will lead to an error.

 ### Price

 This sheet contains the hourly electricity spot price for the year 2019 at different locations.
-Similarly, the subset *grid_buy* should match with the in the *Data_base_case* sheet (for the grid electricity).
+Similarly, the subset *grid\_buy* should match with the in the *Data\_base\_case* sheet (for the grid electricity).

 ![Price profiles](images/Price_profiles.png)